We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Parents tend to be huge fans of Stride Rite shoes due to their range of sizes (including three different width options!) and the comfort of knowing that they have a seal of acceptance from the APMA.

 The soles of these shoes are nonslip and rounded to decrease the likelihood of slips and falls.
 They also have memory foam insoles to help prevent skin rubs.
-While not the cheapest shoes on the market, they check off a lot of the key safety and comfort criteria.
+While not as close to being barefoot as some shoes on the market, they check off a lot of the key safety and comfort criteria.

 Best baby shoes for winter